salihkertik/365-day-of-code-with-swift/Swift Day 1-15/Day1-Variables.md

 var age = 38
 ```

-##### If you have large numbers, Swift lets you use underscores as thousands separators – they don’t change the number, but they do make it easier to read.
+##### If you have large numbers, Swift lets you use underscores as thousands separators – they don’t change the number, but they do make it easier to read..
 ```swift
 var population = 8_000_000
 ```